sosanzma/rag-techniques-handbook/README.md

 ## Acknowledgments

-- LlamaIndex team for the excellent framework
+- **LlamaIndex team** for the excellent RAG framework
+- **RAGAS team** for comprehensive evaluation metrics
-- ActiveLoop for Deep Lake integration
+- **ActiveLoop** for DeepLake vector database
-- Contributors and community members
+- **OpenAI** for LLM and embedding services
+- **Cohere** for reranking capabilities

 ---

-> 📢 **Want to Contribute?**
-> This repository is actively seeking contributions!
-Check the [Issues](../../issues) tab for current tasks or propose new improvements.
+> **🚀 Ready to get started?** Pick any technique from the list above and follow its Quick Start guide.
+Each implementation is production-ready and includes comprehensive documentation to get you running in minutes!